All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Alcohol addiction seriously damages a sufferer’s health as well as one’s professional and social life.
-Alcohol addiction carries psychological as well as physical consequences.
+Alcoholism seriously damages a sufferer’s health as well as one’s professional and social life.
+This form of addiction carries psychological as well as physical consequences.
 The more you drink the harder it is to stop.
 A cycle of addiction seems impossible to shake off.
 But do not worry as help is at hand with services at our alcohol rehab centres.

-Rehab 4 Alcoholism provides independent advice for those seeking alcohol rehabilitation.
+Rehab 4 Alcoholism provides independent advice for those seeking alcohol rehab.
 We offer treatment programmes throughout the United Kingdom.
-Residential alcohol rehabilitation is by far the most effective and intense form of treatment available today.
-Patients live within the centre for the duration of treatment.
+Residential alcohol rehab is by far the most effective and intense form of treatment available today.
+Patients live in the centre for the duration of treatment.
 This means confidentiality and discretion are some of the advantages of residential treatment.

-During initial detoxification an arrary of unpleasant withdrawal symptoms can arise.
+During initial detoxification, an array of unpleasant withdrawal symptoms can arise.
 You receive round-the-clock medical observation by a team of experts.
 Pharmaceutical drugs are offered to reduce withdrawal symptoms.

 Since patients receive treatment safe within the boundaries of the centre ‘triggers’ giving rise to addictive behaviours are absent.
 As alcohol withdrawal causes dangerous ‘withdrawal symptoms’, detoxification in the absence of professional medical assistance is potentially life-threatening.